-World stainless steel production grew by 40% in the last 10 years, while growth in demand is lagging behi Major stainless-steel producing countries decided to implement different public policies to support their sectors protection of the environment.
+World stainless steel production grew by 40% in the last 10 years, while growth in demand is lagging behind.
+Major stainless-steel producing countries decided to implement different public policies to support their sectors.

-India applies minor excise tax exemption to stainless-steel sheets and stainless-steel pipes, only if local produced in India.
-Companies in India need to obtain a special government permit if they use more than 30% imported stainless-steel sheets (versus national origin) in auto parts production.
-India imports stainless-st sheets from the US.
+India applies minor excise tax exemption to stainless-steel sheets and stainless-steel pipes, only if locally produced in India.
+Companies in India need to obtain a special government permit if they use more than 30% of imported stainless-steel sheets (versus national origin) in auto parts production.
+India imports stainless-steel sheets from the US.

-India considers that tax exemptions and the special government permit are necessary to implement important energy-efficiency modernization project in the stainless-steel sector that results in enhance
+India considers that tax exemptions and the special government permit are necessary to implement an important energy-efficiency modernization project in the stainless-steel sector that results in enhanced protection of the environment.

-The US imposed an additional 45% of ad-valorem tariff on all imported stainless-steel products, above the W maximum MFN rate (as established in the WTO by the US).
-The US considers that increased imports of stainle steel products causes damage to national producers.
-The US also considers that stainless-steel production is national security interest.
+The US imposed an additional 45% of ad-valorem tariff on all imported stainless-steel products, above the WTO maximum MFN rate (as established in the WTO by the US).
+The US considers that increased imports of stainless-steel products causes damage to national producers.
+The US also considers that stainless-steel production is of national security interest.

 India and various EU countries export stainless-steel products to the US.
-India and the European Union decide to retaliate.
+India and the European Union decided to retaliate.
 India banned all bourbon imports from the US, arguing human health concerns.
-The European Un imposed an additional 20% ad-valorem tariff on all imported stainless-steel products from the US remain within the WTO maximum MFN rate (as established in the WTO by the EU).
+The European Union imposed an additional 20% advalorem tariff on all imported stainless-steel products from the US remaining within the WTO maximum MFN rate (as established in the WTO by the EU).